stevesims/devenv/README.md

 ## Script

-Set configuration settings - the Gist ID and token are for Atom Sync Settings - grab them from Atom Sync Settings at https://gist.github.com/penx
+Set configuration settings - the Gist ID and token are for Atom Sync Settings - grab the ID from Atom Sync Settings Gist URL (mine is listed at https://gist.github.com/penx) and the token either from another installation of Atom Sync Settings or by generating a new one at https://github.com/settings/tokens/new with the Gist scope.

 ```
 export GISTID=...